%there: SSH client#

 Note

-Since the command blocks and never ends, it is useful to run with –backgroud (-b) option
+Since the command blocks and never ends, it is useful to run with the --background (-b) option

 %there -b -l 10 log

-New subcommands could be registered with the @there_code_shortcut decorator and click options:
+New subcommands can be registered with the @there_code_shortcut decorator and click options:

 from herethere.there.commands import there_code_shortcut